peteroupc/peteroupc.github.io/bernoulli.md

 <a id=1___phi___1_divided_by_the_golden_ratio></a>
 #### 1 / _&phi;_ (1 divided by the golden ratio)

-This algorithm uses the algorithm described in the section on [**continued fractions**](#Continued_Fractions) to simulate 1 divided by the golden ratio, whose continued fraction's partial denominators are 1, 1, 1, 1, ....
+This algorithm uses the algorithm described in the section on [**continued fractions**](#Continued_Fractions) to simulate 1 divided by the golden ratio (about 0.618), whose continued fraction's partial denominators are 1, 1, 1, 1, ....

 1. Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), return 1.
 2. Do a separate run of the currently running algorithm.
 If the separate run returns 1, return 0.
 Otherwise, go to step 1.